IntentArchitect/Intent.Modules/docsProject/articles/UserManual/Domain.md

 ![Image of the Domain Screen](../../images/UserManual/Domain.png)

 ### 1. Toolbar
-These are the controls which allow you to perfrom high level interactions with the current UML view.
+These are the controls which allow you to perform high level interactions with the current UML view.

 ### 2. Uml Editor
 This is the UML visualization of the currently selected UML view.
-The view as well as the unlying model are edited.
+The view as well as the underlying model are edited.

 ### 3. Tree Model
 This tree shows the model in it's entirety :-